-Note: The projector may not respond to remote control commands in these conditions: ambient light is too bright; a certain type of fluorescent light is present; a strong light source (such as direct sunlight) shines into the infrared receiver; or other equipment emitting infrared energy is present (such as a radiant room heater).
+The projector may not respond to remote control commands in these conditions:

+- ☐ The RC (remote control) On/Off switch is in the Off position - □ Batteries are weak - □ Ambient light is too bright - A certain type of fluorescent light is present - A strong light source (such as direct sunlight) shines into the infrared receiver - ☐ Other equipment emitting infrared energy is present (such as a radiant room heater).

 Correct these conditions to use the remote control or control the projector from a computer.